Gini Coefficient (Table of Contents)

 Example #3

-The Administration of a village is concerned about income inequality in the village.
+The administration of a village is concerned about income inequality in the village.
 It wants to introduce some developmental schemes to reduce income inequality.
 For this purpose, it requires data relating to income inequality.
-The Administration orders a research study about income levels in his village.
-Here are some findings from the research study: 6 people earn Rs 10 each, 3 people earn Rs 20 each and 1 person earns Rs 80.
+The administration ordered a research study about income levels in his village.
+Here are some findings from the research study: 6 people earn âš10 each, 3 people earn âš20 each, and 1 person earns âš80.
 Calculate the Gini coefficient relating to the income inequality in the village.

 Solution:

-Use the following data for the calculation of the Gini coefficient
+Use the following data for the calculation.

 We will have to tabulate the given information.
-For this purpose, we will have to find a fraction of population earning what proportion of income.
+For this purpose, we will have to find a fraction of the population earning what proportion of income.

 Sum of Scores = 0.42 + 0.15 + 0.04 = 0.61